typst/typst/tests/typ/style/show-node.typ

 #set heading(around: none)

 Where is
-= There are not headings around here! my heading?
+= There are no headings around here! my heading?

 ---